Indications Your Pet Has Dental Problems

 Cleaning to remove plaque and tartar is the best way to prevent your pet from developing dental issues.
-A professional dental cleaning by Dr. Taul will include a thorough cleaning above and beneath the gum-line to prevent problems before they start and an inspection below the gum-line to address any existing periodontal diseases or potential problems early to help keep your pet healthy.
+A professional dental cleaning will include a thorough cleaning above and beneath the gum-line to prevent problems before they start and an inspection below the gum-line to address any existing periodontal diseases or potential problems early to help keep your pet healthy.

 Full mouth oral digital x-rays are taken for each patient.
 This offers a view of below the gumline, the root and the interior of the teeth.
 Although it's unusual for pets to have cavities, the bacteria that lives in and on tartar and plaque affects the function of the liver and kidneys and can travel through the entire blood and organ system causing damage there as well as causing tooth loss.

 We often get pet dental care referrals from veterinary practices in Richmond, Danville, Lexington and surrounding areas.

 Before and After - Dental Care for Dogs